Waxing 101: What’s the Difference Between Soft Wax and Hard Wax?

 Despite hard wax’s growing popularity, soft wax is still favored by many professionals.

 Esthies love it for facial waxing because it grabs even fine lanugo or vellus hair from the root.
 As a soft body wax, it’s often the choice for speed waxers because it can cover large areas at once while staying tacky.
-Some of the best professional soft wax for any soft wax kit comes from roll-on waxing.

 Soft strip roll-on wax cuts services times in half, reduces cross-contamination and mess and doesn’t require the use of spatulas.
 You can cover an entire man’s back with wax and then lay your strips accordingly for efficient removal.